Wrath Of The Titans **1/2

 One Liner Review:

-As the legends go, the Greek goes Zeus, Poseidon, and Hades buried they’re father, Cronos under a mountain.
+As the legends go, the Greek gods Zeus, Poseidon, and Hades buried their father, Cronos, under a mountain.
 They took his power and divided up his kingdom into three realms and that’s how they came to rule the world.
-Well, now Hades decides his jealousy of his brothers’ realms must be appeased and so he, along with Zeus’ son Ares (the god of war), decide to set Cronos free and use him to defeat Zeus and Poseidon.
+Well, now Hades decides his jealousy of the two realms of his brothers must be appeased and so he, along with Zeus’ son Ares (the god of war), decide to set Cronos free and use him to defeat Zeus and Poseidon.
 They also kidnap Zeus and kill Poseidon.
 Zeus is held in a prison at Tartarus, where the only way to get to the prison is to go through a labyrinth.
 Wouldn’t you know it; there’s a Minotaur in the labyrinth as well (way to cash in on the Theseus myth).
 He is just one of many beasts that appears in this movie.

 The storyline also has it that because of the destruction of the mountain that held Cronos; all of these other monsters come free as well and attack.
 It starts with the chimera, a two headed giant dog / monster with a snake for a tail.
 Perseus fights this creature off, yells some terrible dialogue at it, but has a good old told time putting it down.
 The sequence is pretty representative of the entire movie, which is to say it’s dopey, but also kind of fun.
 This hybrid of a creature even breathes fire, just for extra measure.